-Patriotic Melbournians equally adore the city; they will be the first to tell you how amazing it is, and they are usually happy to impart details of their favourite spots.
+Patriotic Melburnians are just as passionate about their city as anyone else; they will be the first to tell you how amazing it is, and they are usually more than happy to share specifics about their favourite locations.

 The Best Free Things To Do In Melbourne

 Many iconic Melbourne landmarks have become known on a global scale in recent years, including the Yarra River, the beachfront, the National Gallery of Victoria, and a number of the city's markets and parks.

 Further down this page, we've assembled a list of some of the best free things to do in Melbourne.